 She continued her education acquiring a Master’s in Mass Communication and Films from Jamia Millia Islamia.
 Her thesis film, “Between Dualities” won her the National Award for best documentary on women’s issues.

-She is an avid reader, world traveler, and film watcher.
+She is an avid reader, world traveller, and film watcher.
 She gives relationship advice in a column called Love Guru in the Asian Age/Deccan Chronicle every alternate Monday.

 We all love Kaveri, the protagonist of your two novels.
 Is “Kaveri” inspired by someone real?

 The two books take Kaveri through a series of failed relationships – Arjun, Aaron, Ray, and Siddharth, before she finally meets the guy she loves.
-Do you think today’s 35 year old woman finds it easier to stay single while she waits for that guy, or is it still about settling down when you reach the “right age” regardless of who with?
+Do you think today’s 35-year-old woman finds it easier to stay single while she waits for that guy, or is it still about settling down when you reach the “right age” regardless of with whom?

 I would not consider any of the men as “failed relationships.”
 With every man, Kaveri gave a part of herself and believed it made her happy.
 That’s what relationships are about.
 Someone who can make you feel ecstatic.
 And sometimes it is not about a lifetime.
 It’s about moments.